seatrips/Lisk-fundsDistributor/README.md

 ## Donations_seatrips.csv example
 see donations_example.csv
+change the adresses, amounts and name to your needs

 ## Config.yml example for csv use
 see config.yml.example
+change the "REPLACE_ME" in config.yml to your needs

 ## example crontab for every 6 hours payment
 15     */6     *     *     * cd Shift-fundsDistributor && ./fundsDistributor.py -y